feddelegrand7/mini007/README.md

 #> [1] 1
 #>
 #> [[1]]$agent_id
-#> [1] "3c8cd6e3-50df-475e-82cd-8c2a4f1eab38"
+#> [1] "6059ac80-4e2b-4cde-b1a0-0a0de7a8f2e8"
 #>
 #> [[1]]$agent_name
 #> [1] "ceo1"
 #>
 #> [[1]]$response
-#> Develop a targeted digital marketing campaign emphasizing the premium quality
+#> Develop a targeted digital marketing campaign highlighting the premium quality
-#> and organic origin of Ouergla dates, combined with partnerships with German
+#> and health benefits of Ouergla dates, coupled with partnerships with German
-#> gourmet retailers and participation in key food trade fairs over the next two
+#> organic and specialty food retailers to build brand trust and visibility over
-#> years.
+#> the next two years.
 #>
 #>
 #> [[2]]